alexgaarciia/PacketOpticalLatencyRL/README.md

 ## Files available in the repository
 ### Algorithms:
-- rlearning: This file contains a 4-router topology.
-It has the main goal of testing several proposed scenarios.
-Firstly, we defined the main scenario by using an environment, and then performing reinforcement learning on a number of simulations.
-With this, we will obtain the immediate rewards, which will be useful to guide the learning process.
-After that, we solve some MDP (Markov Decision Processes) with specific rewards.

 - generic_algorithm: This file is used to generate and solve random topologies of a number of routers between 6 and 20.
 Parameters that must be specified: number of paths, alpha, gamma, epsilon and number of episodes.